spryker/spryker-docs/docs/scos/user/back-office-user-guides/202001.0/content/content-items/adding-content-items-to-cms-pages-and-blocks.md

 {% endinfo_block %}

 **What's next?**
-To know more about how to edit a content item widget, see  [Editing Content Item Widgets](/docs/scos/user/back-office-user-guides/{{page.version}}/content-management/content-items/content-item-widgets/editing-content-item-widgets.html).

-To learn more about types of content item widgets and their templates, see articles in the [References](/docs/scos/user/back-office-user-guides/{{page.version}}/content-management/content-items/content-item-widgets/references/content-item-widgets-templates-reference-information.html) section.
+To learn more about types of content item widgets and their templates, see articles in the [References](/docs/scos/user/back-office-user-guides/{{page.version}}/content/content-items/references/reference-information-content-item-widgets-templates.html) section.